-- Personal illness or attendance in school endangering a student's health or the health of others. - A serious illness or death in a student's family necessitating absence from school. - A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school. - Celebrating religious holidays necessitating absence from school. - Conditions rendering attendance impossible or hazardous to student health or safety. - A period not to exceed one day is allowed, for registering to vote or voting in a public election.
+- Personal illness - o It is not an excused absence when attendance at school is not possible for reasons that endanger a student's health or the health of others (quarantine, Covid-19 watch, and At-Home distance learning choice).
+Home-Stay will not constitute a release from daily participation and submission of requisite assignments. - A serious illness or death in a student's family necessitating absence from school. - A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school. - Celebrating religious holidays necessitating absence from school. - Conditions rendering attendance impossible or hazardous to student health or safety. - A period not to exceed one day is allowed, for registering to vote or voting in a public election.